 Many people like to visit places like Orlando’s Sea World or California’s Monterey Bay Aquarium, but few know that the creatures residing in these aquatic environments are cared for by veterinarians and marine vet techs, among others.
-In fact, vet techs can play a substantial role assisting veterinarians in such facilities and may help them work with animals as varied as fish, mammals, octopus, reptiles and even amphibians, such as the Vietnamese mossy frog.
+In fact, vet techs can play a substantial role in assisting veterinarians in such facilities and may help them work with animals as varied as fish, mammals, octopus, reptiles, and even amphibians, such as the Vietnamese mossy frog.

 It may help that these types of vet techs have an interest in marine biology, but it is just as essential that they have essential vet tech training, which can consist of knowledge about cytology (the study of cells), microbiology, radiology, ultrasound, and many other skills.
 As well, marine and aquatic vet techs will need to know, among other things, how to take stool and urine samples (no easy task with marine mammals), give injections, and keep accurate track of medical records.

 As well, they may need to do daily checks on equipment and help in the lab stocking medicine and other pharmaceuticals.
 Marine vet tech schools and programs can provide students with many of these types of real-life opportunities that can be beneficial while actually working on the job.

 Marine and Aquatic Vet Tech Career Outlook

-Job opportunities for all veterinary technicians are expected to grow 19 percent between 2018 and 2028, according to 2019 data from the U.S. Bureau of Labor Statistics.
-In other words, 21,100 new vet tech positions are expected to become available nationally during that decade.
+Job opportunities for all veterinary technicians are expected to grow 15 percent between 2020 and 2030, according to 2021 data from the U.S. Bureau of Labor Statistics.
+In other words, 17,100 new vet tech positions are expected to become available nationally during that decade.

 This may explain why recent classes of vet tech graduates can’t seem to fill the demand for vet tech help, according to the BLS.
-Unfortunately, job growth data specifically for marine and aquatic vet techs is not aggregated by the BLS, but students of marine vet tech schools and programs could certainly look to marine wildlife rehabilitation centers, educational sanctuaries, and even colleges or universities for job opportunity boards.
+Unfortunately, job growth data specifically for marine and aquatic vet techs are not aggregated by the BLS, but students of marine vet tech schools and programs could certainly look to marine wildlife rehabilitation centers, educational sanctuaries, and even colleges or universities for job opportunity boards.

 Additionally, the pet population in the U.S. is growing, which creates an increased demand for care.
 Finally, as veterinarians focus on their specific responsibilities, some of their other tasks are being left to the care of trained vet techs, particularly when it comes to lab work, pet owner education, administrative duties, and other facets of regular veterinary care.